On this page

 Checklist (What is the Form IMM 5510 checklist?)

-#- Access the latest version of the IMM 5510 form and its accompanying instructions by visiting the official IRCC website.
+#- To begin, download the latest IMM 5510 form and accompanying instructions directly from the official IRCC website.

 - Review the official IMM 5510 instructions before filing